pagkly/Zed/Investopedia3/How to Calculate Net Profit Margin.md

 -   Additional income streams
 -   COGS and other operational expenses
 -   Debt payments including interest paid
--   [Investment income](https://www.investopedia.com/terms/i/investmentincome.asp) and income from secondary operations
+-   [[Investment income]](https://www.investopedia.com/terms/i/investmentincome.asp) and income from secondary operations
--   [One-time payments](https://www.investopedia.com/terms/o/one-time-charge.asp) for unusual events such as lawsuits and taxes
+-   [[One-time payments]](https://www.investopedia.com/terms/o/one-time-charge.asp) for unusual events such as lawsuits and taxes

 Net profit margin is one of the most important indicators of a company's financial health.
 By tracking increases and decreases in its net profit margin, a company can assess whether current practices are working and forecast profits based on revenues.
 Because companies express net profit margin as a percentage rather than a dollar amount, it is possible to compare the profitability of two or more businesses regardless of size.

 Investors can assess if a company's management is generating enough profit from its sales and whether operating costs and overhead costs are being contained.
 For example, a company can have growing revenue, but if its operating costs are increasing at a faster rate than revenue, its net profit margin will shrink.
 Ideally, investors want to see a track record of expanding margins meaning that net profit margin is rising over time.

-Most publicly traded companies report their net profit margins both quarterly during [earnings](https://www.investopedia.com/terms/e/earnings.asp) releases and in their [annual reports](https://www.investopedia.com/terms/a/annualreport.asp).
+Most publicly traded companies report their net profit margins both quarterly during [[earnings]](https://www.investopedia.com/terms/e/earnings.asp) releases and in their [[annual reports]](https://www.investopedia.com/terms/a/annualreport.asp).
 Companies that can expand their net margins over time are generally rewarded with share price growth, as share price growth is typically highly correlated with earnings growth.

 ## Net Margin vs. Gross Profit Margin